 Sleep resets so many processes and releases some hormones that primarily determine the course of metabolism in the body.

 Sleeping too little or too much will have adverse consequences.
 Moderation is the key here.
 As an adult, 6-8 hours should be your target.
 Any less than this, and your body releases ghrelin- a hormone that makes you feel hungry even when you are not.
 It gives you a signal to eat more, add calories, and accumulate fat over time.
-In the same way, sleeping too much can also damage the body's normal working.

 Everyone is trying to lose weight, but not everyone knows the right approach to weight loss.
 Fad diets, which are not sustainable, are on the market, everywhere, confusing people.
 They are not worth your time and energy.
 Change your routine for boosted metabolism in the seven ways described in this article, and weight loss will be a piece of cake for you.

 - Diepvens, Kristel, et al. ‘Obesity and Thermogenesis Related to the Consumption of Caffeine, Ephedrine, Capsaicin, and Green Tea’.
 American Journal of Physiology.
 Regulatory, Integrative and Comparative Physiology, vol. 292, no. 1, Jan.
 2007, pp. R77-85.
 PubMed, https://doi.org/10.1152/ajpregu.00832.2005.